 Separation is perhaps the main cause of curlew’s pain, and this may be reflected in our world in many ways – children leaving home to go to school for the first time, or as young adults about to begin the journey of growth and experience as independent beings.
 Children of separating or separated parents can be represented here too.

 And uncomfortable as it is to face, death is perhaps the greatest separation.
 ‘Letting go’ and acceptance are the main lessons with curlew, as well as the human experience of sorrow and emotional pain surrounding a meaningful separation and navigating how to express it and work through it.

 Love’s shadow side is illuminated by the cries of this bird.
 With love, the fear of loss, and even an actual loss, can dim the beauty and joy of love and its expression.
 And it’s quite fitting curlew can mean new life, new beginnings, the spark of something new.
 Life is a never-ending cycle and, again, this bird does not mean a death in the harshest sense, but might refer to endings and new beginnings in your life.

-The curlew may be heard at night, in the dark, when all is still, quiet and mysterious, even in the rain, the flood of Biami’s tears.
+The curlew may be heard at day, in the night, anytime.
 It might be an opportunity to count blessing and appreciate the loved ones in your life.

 You don’t often see curlew fly, he’s mostly a land bird, so if you do, perhaps it’s time to look within and see how you too can fly, even with grief and loss as your companion.

 Isaacs, Jennifer.
 “Thancoupie the Potter.”